Community action in a London neighbourhood

 Find out more

 The Exhibition booklet (2MB pdf) fills out the context to community action in the period and its relevance to today, plus some further reading.
+Further pages have been added (August 2024) about current local issues, ‘SE1 Today‘.

 A large number of people were involved in community action in the area.
 We have created a page featuring some of the significant figuresPeople make communities.
 Your further suggestions and contributions are welcome.